anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Each JPY message consists of one CBOR {{RFC8949}} array with 2 elements:

    1. The Header (H) with the Join Proxy's per-message state data: wrapped in a CBOR byte string.
-      The byte string including its related CBOR encoding SHOULD be at most 34 bytes.
+      The state data SHOULD be at most 32 bytes.
    2. The Content (C) field: the binary (DTLS) payload being relayed, wrapped in a CBOR byte string.
       The payload is encrypted.
       The Join Proxy cannot decrypt it and therefore has no knowledge of any transported (CoAP) messages, or the URI